Nilesh Jalamkar

 Nilesh Jalamkar (born 6 July 1977) is an Indian actor, film director and producer of Marathi films.
 He has worked in Indian cinema and sometimes acted in well-known movies such as Aasud.

-He began his directorial career with the groundbreaking Debu in 2010, and has since delivered many box office hits.
+He began his directorial career with Debu in 2010, and has since delivered many box office hits.
 Jalamkar's films are known for their technical nuances and fantasy concepts and he is one of the few Indian filmmakers who have made successful films in the fantasy genre.